After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

 I handed over the reins in 2017 as I stepped into mothering my first daughter, Anna.
 I had stepped into maternity leave with the intention of taking a year away from teaching but after 6 months I found myself sitting within a circle of women at The Yoga Shed in Hitchin, where I live, leading a yoga and written meditation workshop.
 Prior to that day, I had whispered to myself that I wanted to work with women.

 Fast forward to the birth of my second baby girl Giorgia, 2 weeks into the first lockdown here in the UK, and this is really when motherhood ripped the rug from under my feet.
 The midwife walked in through our front door just in time to catch Giorgia as she arrived earth side, and walked out just as quickly.
 Leaving me to heal, look after a new born and manage a very emotional 2 year old who was now at home full time because of the pandemic.
-She called in on me again once, to check the weight of my baby.

 The Turning Point